pooja-bhavani/CKA/Modules/module2/01-pod-networking.md

 Kubernetes imposes the following fundamental requirements on any networking implementation:

-1. **Pods can communicate with all other pods** on any node without NAT
+1. **Pods can communicate with all other pods** on any node without NAT.
-2. **Agents on a node** (e.g., kubelet) can communicate with all pods on that node
+2. **Agents on a node** (e.g., kubelet) can communicate with all pods on that node.
-3. **Pods in the host network** can communicate with all pods on all nodes without NAT
+3. **Pods in the host network** can communicate with all pods on all nodes without NAT.

 ### Network Model Diagram
 ```